Introduction / History

 The Matangi practice Hinduism, the ancient religion of India.
 They may get their name from the Hindu goddess, Matangi.
 She is worshipped as the goddess of music and supernatural power by her devotees.
 She is one of the many forms of the mother goddess Devi.
 Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
 The Matangi people visit Hindu shrines and offer prayers, food, flowers, and incense to their gods in hopes of gaining protection and benefits.
 They do not have a personal or familial relationship with their gods like Christians do.
 There are many forms of Hinduism, each with its own deities and beliefs.

 What Are Their Needs?

 The main yearly holidays of the Matangi people are Holi, the festival of colors and the start of spring, Diwali, the festival of lights, Navratri, the celebration of autumn and Rama Navami, Rama's birthday.
 The caste system divides Hindus into four main categories.
-Dalits and tribal peoples are outside of the caste system.
-Unfortunately, the Matangi belong to this last Dalit group.
+The lowest communities are outside of the caste system.
+Unfortunately, the Matangi belong to this last group.

-As a Dalit group, the Matangi people have huge needs.
+As a low class community, the Matangi people have huge needs.
 Most of all they need to hear and understand the life-changing message of Jesus Christ.
 The Matangi would benefit by teams of teachers and medical workers coming to them.
 The Matangi need job skills that can help raise their low standard of living.

 Pray that village elders come to Jesus Christ and lead the others of the Matangi to salvation also.